 - Cushion: Socks should have more cushion support on the sole to protect against injuries.
 In addition, the cushioning should go from the toes to the heel.

-- Light Color: Buy a light color sock to easily spot wounds.
+- Light Color: People with diabetes should buy a light color sock to easily spot wounds.

-- Minimize Moisture: Keeping the feet dry prevents foot infections.
+- Minimize Moisture: Keeping diabetes feet dry prevents foot infections.
 That is why most diabetic socks use a variety of fibers.
 These include nylon, cotton, and polyester.
-Together, they use wick away more moisture than cotton alone.
+Together, they wick away more moisture than cotton alone for diabetics.

-- Anti-bacterial: This feature helps to minimize bacteria that causes infections.
+- Anti-bacterial: This feature helps to minimize bacteria that causes infections for diabetics.

 What are the benefits of wearing diabetic socks?